Tropical mixtures of star tree metrics: Tropical secant varieties and the space of star trees

-As we mentioned in Section~\ref{s:Intro}, mixtures of star tree metrics are closely related to tropical secants of (tropicalizations of) toric varieties (\cite{tropicalDevelin}.)
-However, \emph{Tropical secants of cones} are the appropriate setting to analyze mixtures of finitely many star tree metrics.
-Understanding this construction could help us extend the results obtained in previous sections.
-More precisely, following the notation of \cite{tropicalDevelin}, the linear space $L$ must be replaced by a rational polyhedral cone, the rows in $M_L$ are replaced by the extremal rays of this cone, and we need to switch from \emph{min} to \emph{max} convention.
-Among the results that can be extended to the cone setting, we have: \begin{theorem}\cite[Thm~2.1]{tropicalDevelin} Let $L\subset \RR^{m}$ be a polyhedral \emph{cone} with $d$ extremal rays.
-Consider the associated matrix $M_L\in \RR^{d\times m}$ whose rows equal the previous $d$ rays.
-Let $V_L=\{v_1, \ldots, v_m\}$ be the $n$-point configuration of $\RR^d$ given by the columns of $M_L$.
-Then a vector $x=(x_1, \ldots, x_m)$ is in the $k$-th tropical secant of $L$ (with the $\max$ convention) \emph{if and only if} the lower envelope of the polytope formed by the height vector $x$ has $k+1$ facets given by linear functionals with only \emph{positive} coefficients whose union contains each point of $V_L$. \end{theorem} The positivity condition for the coefficients comes from the positivity condition for scalars describing points in cones.
+As we mentioned in Section~\ref{s:Intro}, the mixtures of $k$ star tree metrics are the points in the $k$-tropical secant of the space of star tree metrics.
+Due to the positivity restriction on the edge weights, \emph{tropical secants of cones} define the appropriate setting to analyze mixtures of finitely many star tree metrics, as we now show.
+Given a cone $\mathscr{L}$ in $\RR^m$, we define its $k$-tropical secant as the collection of points $x$ in $\RR^m$ that can be written as for suitable points $p^{(1)}, \ldots, p^{(k)}$ in $\mathscr{L}$.
+Following the notation of \cite[Theorem 2.1]{tropicalDevelin}, we replace the linear space $L$ by a rational polyhedral cone.
+Likewise, the generators of $L$ are replaced by the extremal rays of this cone.
+Our approach follows the \emph{max} convention for the tropical semiring, as opposed to the $\emph{min}$ convention of~\cite{tropicalDevelin}.
+Among the many results of~\cite{tropicalDevelin} that can be extended to the cone setting, we have: \begin{theorem} Let $\mathscr{L}\subset \RR^{m}$ be a polyhedral \emph{cone} with $d$ extremal rays.
+Consider the associated matrix $M_{\mathscr{L}}\in \RR^{d\times m}$ whose rows equal the previous $d$ rays.
+Let $V_{\mathscr{L}}=\{v_1, \ldots, v_m\}$ be the $m$-point configuration of $\RR^d$ given by the columns of $M_{\mathscr{L}}$.
+Then a vector $x\in \RR^m$ is in the $k$-th tropical secant of ${\mathscr{L}}$ (with the $\max$ convention) \emph{if and only if} the lower envelope of the polytope formed by the height vector $x$ has $k+1$ facets given by linear functionals with only \emph{positive} coefficients whose union contains each point of $V_{\mathscr{L}}$. \end{theorem} Notice that points in the various tropical secants of $\mathscr{L}$ define special regular subdivisions of the polytope generated by $V_{\mathscr{L}}$.
+The positivity condition for the coefficients comes from the fact that we work with cones rather than linear spaces.
 For simplicity, we call such regular subdivisions \emph{positive regular subdivisions}.
-Other than that, the proof follows line by line \cite[Thm~2.1]{tropicalDevelin}.
+Other than these small differences, the proof follows line by line the proof of \cite[Theorem~2.1]{tropicalDevelin}.
+The cone $\mathscr{L}$ of star tree metrics has $n$ extremal rays, namely, the \emph{cut metrics} corresponding to the partition $\{i\} \bigsqcup ([n]\smallsetminus \{i\})$, as we vary $i\in [n]$.
+These metrics are defined as $D_i(i,j)=1$ for $j\neq i$ and $0$ otherwise.
+The integer matrix $M_{\mathscr{L}}$ is the matrix of exponents of the monomial map $\psi$ from~(\ref{eq:monomialMap}).